stackblitz/docs/PULL_REQUEST_TEMPLATE.md

 # PR Description

-## This PR fixes the issue number:
+This PR fixes the issue number:

-## Summary of my changes and explanation of my decisions
+### Summary of my changes and explanation of my decisions

 -
 -
 -

-# Self-check:
+### Self-check

 Please check all that apply: